leeyumsk/IRL-Subtitles/Firmware/README.md

 ## Arm Boards

-To flash the board follow the instructions at [VScode ESP-idf configuration](https://docs.espressif.com/projects/vscode-esp-idf-extension/en/latest/startproject.html) in this [folder, ESP_Arm_Boards_Station](/Firmware/Arm%20Board/ESP32_Arm_Boards_Station).
+To flash the board follow the instructions at [VScode ESP-idf configuration](https://docs.espressif.com/projects/vscode-esp-idf-extension/en/latest/startproject.html) in this [folder, Arm boards/ESP_Arm_Boards_Station](/Firmware/Arm%20Board/ESP32_Arm_Boards_Station).
 This will route the data though the access point created by the ESP32S3-eye.

 Steps:
 1. Configure ESP-idf